-Net cash provided by operating activities was \$729.0 million for fiscal 2013 compared to \$771.2 million for fiscal 2012 and \$1.2 billion for fiscal 2011.
 The cash inflows from operations for fiscal 2013 were primarily due to \$592.0 million of net income adjusted for non-cash items and positive working capital changes of \$137.0 million.
 The positive change in working capital for fiscal 2013 was primarily driven by a decrease in inventories due to increased shipment towards the end of the current year and a decrease in accounts receivable due to improved collections in the fourth quarter of fiscal 2013 compared to the fourth quarter of fiscal 2012.

-The cash inflows from operations for fiscal 2012 were primarily due to \$884.5 million of net income adjusted for non-cash items, as compared to \$1.2 billion during fiscal 2011.
-Within working capital during fiscal 2012, accounts receivable decreased due to lower levels of revenue in the fourth quarter of fiscal 2012 compared to the fourth quarter of fiscal 2011.
-Inventories increased due primarily to two factors: (1) the floods in Thailand which increased our inventories of hard drive products at the end of fiscal 2012, and (2) the increased use of "hubs" managed by third party logistics providers.
-When products are shipped to these third party managed locations, the inventory remains on our books until pulled by the customer.
+The cash inflows from operations for fiscal 2012 were primarily due to \$884.5 million of net income adjusted for non-cash items.
+Within working capital during fiscal 2012, accounts receivable decreased due to lower levels of revenue in the fourth quarter of fiscal 2012.
+Inventories increased due primarily to two factors: (1) the floods in Thailand which increased our inventories of hard drive products at the end of fiscal 2012, and (2) the increased use of "hubs" managed by third-party logistics providers.
+When products are shipped to these third-party managed locations, the inventory remains on our books until pulled by the customer.
 Accounts payable decreased due to lower levels of purchasing activities near the end of fiscal 2012.